 - has always taught that if it is not possible to receive physically, one can receive spiritually, making what is known as a spiritual communion (BCP Communion of the Sick, 3rd of the rubrics at the end of the Order).

-This last point clearly speaks to our present situation and it’s worth printing the relevant part of the rubric (the key statement is underlined) by way of explanation, together with a prayer for spiritual communion that can be used at home most appropriately, perhaps, as the priest receives the Sacrament in church:
+This last point clearly speaks to the present situation of those who are uncertain about venturing out yet, so it’s worth printing the relevant part of the rubric (the key statement is underlined) by way of explanation, together with a prayer for spiritual communion that can be used at home most appropriately, perhaps, as the priest receives the Sacrament in church:

 If a man … by any other just impediment do not receive the Sacrament of Christ’s Body and Blood: the Curate shall instruct him that if he do truly repent him of his sins, and steadfastly believe that Jesus Christ hath suffered death upon the Cross for him, and shed his Blood for his redemption, earnestly remembering the benefits he hath thereby, and giving him hearty thanks therefore; he doth eat and drink the Body and Blood of our Saviour Christ profitably to his soul’s health, although he do not receive the Sacrament with his mouth.